 - Tips and tricks to convey optimism

-Module Six: Communicating Through Email, Texting, and Instant Messaging
+Section #6: Communicating Through Email, Texting, and Chat

-Customer and end-user support takes place in person, on the phone, through email, texting, and instant messaging.
+Customer and end-user support takes place in person, on the phone, through email, texting, and chat.
 Regardless of the communications medium, the objective is always to have satisfied end-users.
-In this module, you’ll see practical examples of how to make non-traditional communications methods work successfully.
+In this section, you'll see practical examples of how to make non-traditional communications methods work successfully.